jdh4/tensorflow_performance/README.md

 | 16                         |  118     |   1.6     |   10%               |
 | 32                         |  119     |   1.6     |    5%               |

-Execution times were taken `seff` as the "Job Wall-clock time".
+Execution times were taken from `seff` as the "Job Wall-clock time".
 The data was generated on Adroit.